About PFAS

 - Provide timely communication when PFAS site investigations begin and when concerning PFAS levels are detected.
 Current practices allow the state to notify polluters well in advance of affected residents.
 This allows polluters to get a head start, to potentially bias the remediation and cleanup process, and seek legal advice before affected residents can do so.
 Residents should be notified at the same time as polluters when a new investigation begins.

-Community leaders who are not in Huron River watershed
+For community leaders in the Huron River watershed and beyond:

 PFAS is found throughout world.
 If your community is addressing this contaminant and you are outside of the Huron River watershed, please download our report of recommended practices here.
 In 2018, when PFAS contamination levels rose sharply in the Huron River, HRWC and many partner groups took action to inform local communities while working with polluters and governing agencies to address it.
 This report gives an overview of what PFAS is; why is needs to be addressed; how to engage local, affected communities; and how to hold those who are responsible for causing it, as well as those who are responsible for measuring levels and enforcing laws, accountable.